-To help ease data capture in the SDR mode, the output data may be caused to transition on either the positive or the negative edge of the output data clock (DCLK).
-In the nonextended control mode, this is chosen with the OutEdge input (pin 4).
-A high on the OutEdge input pin causes the output data to transition on the rising edge of DCLK+, while grounding this input causes the output to transition on the falling edge of DCLK+.
+To help ease data capture in the Single Data Rate (SDR) mode, the output data may be caused to transition on either the positive or the negative edge of the output data clock (DCLK).
+In the Non-extended Control Mode, this is selected by OutEdge (pin 4).
+A logic high on the OutEdge input pin causes the output data to transition on the rising edge of DCLK+, while a logic low causes the output to transition on the falling edge of DCLK+.
 See 2.4.3 Output Edge Synchronization.
-When in the extended control mode, the OutEdge is selected using the OED bit in the Configuration Register.
+When in the Extended Control Mode, the OutEdge is selected using the OED bit in the Configuration Register.
 This bit has two functions.
-In the single data rate (SDR) mode, the bit functions as OutEdge and selects the DCLK edge with which the data transitions.
-In the Double Data Rate (DDR) mode, this bit selects whether the device is in non-demultiplex or 1:2 demultiplex mode.
-In the DDR case, the DCLK has a 0° phase relationship with the output data independent of the demultiplexer selection.
-For 1:2 Demux DDR 0° Mode, there are four, as opposed to three cycles of CLK systematic delay from the Synchronizing Edge to the start of tOD.
-See 1.5 MULTIPLE ADC SYNCHRONIZATION for more details.
+In the SDR mode, the bit functions as OutEdge and selects the DCLK edge with which the data transitions.
+In the Double Data Rate (DDR) mode, this bit selects whether the device is in Non-demux or Demux Mode.
+In the DDR case, the DCLK has a 0° phase relationship with the output data, independent of the demultiplexer selection.
+For 1:2 Demux DDR 0° Mode, there are four, as opposed to three cycles of CLK delay from the deassertion of DCLK\RST to the Synchronizing Edge.
+See 1.5 MULTIPLE ADC SYN-CHRONIZATION for more information.

-1.1.5.3 Single Data Rate and Double Data Rate
+1.1.5.3 Double Data Rate and Single Data Rate

-A choice of single data rate (SDR) or double data rate (DDR) output is offered.
-With single data rate the output clock (DCLK) frequency is the same as the data rate of the two output buses.
-With double data rate the DCLK frequency is half the data rate and data is sent to the outputs on both edges of DCLK.
-DDR clocking is enabled in non-Extended Control mode by allowing pin 4 to float.
+A choice of Single Data Rate (SDR) or Double Data Rate (DDR) output is offered.
+With SDR, the output clock (DCLK) frequency is the same as the data rate of the two output buses.
+With DDR, the DCLK frequency is half the data rate and data is sent to the outputs on both edges of DCLK.
+DDR clocking is enabled in Non-extended Control Mode by allowing pin 4 to float or by biasing it to half the supply.